-As part of CIP's Responsible Investment Policy, efforts are made to minimise, in accordance with good industry practice, the environmental consequences related to the construction and operations phases of underlying assets, particularly regarding the use of hazardous materials to reduce the amount of hazardous waste.
+As part of CIP's Responsible Investment Policy, efforts are made to minimize, in accordance with good industry practice, the environmental consequences related to the construction and operations phases of underlying assets, particularly regarding the use of hazardous materials to reduce the amount of hazardous waste.

-During the year the Fund has established procedures for gathering relevant data in order to calculate these indicators.
-The Fund worked closely with projects in the Fund to increase the coverage of the data.
+During the year CIP has established procedures for gathering relevant data in order to calculate these indicators.
+CIP worked closely with projects in the Funds to increase the coverage of the data.